pixeledbrain/moon-lander/README.md

 - [ ] Button & Dialogue Background for Asteroid
 - [ ] Button & Dialogue Background for Sky
 - [ ] Button & Dialogue Background for city
+- [ ] Divide goal in background and foreground and give it an animation
+- [ ] Different Background for City and Sky